Script Editor

 1

-Open Heuristic Builder → enter your DICOM series descriptions exactly as they appear in the scanner protocol
+Open Heuristic Builder → enter your DICOM series descriptions, assign BIDS types

 2